WolfAlexander/CreatingConsumingRestService/README.md

 # SpringCreatingConsumingRestService

-Just testing to combine my knowledge of Spring Framework to create a RestAPI and try different ways to consume the API.
+Small project to learn different ways of consumimg the RestAPI created using Spring Framework.